Lai-YT/webcam-applications/Lai-YT/README.md

   -t, --train           train model with captured images
 ```

-## Demo
+## demo

-It's the visualized version that shows the detection result without warnings.
+This is what we want to bring into practice. \
+All detections process in the background.
+Warnings pop when conditions meet. \
+Press "esc" to end the program.

 ```
 usage: demo.py [-h] [-d] [-t] [-p]

-visualized ver. of webcam applications with distance measurement, eye focus timing and posture watching
+Webcam applications with distance measurement, eye focus timing and posture watching.
+Press "esc" to end the program.

 optional arguments:
   -h, --help      show this help message and exit
-  -d, --distance  enable distance measurement
-  -t, --time      enable eye focus timing
-  -p, --posture   enable posture watching
+  -d, --distance  warning shows if the user gets too close to the screen -t, --time      reminds when it's time to take a break -p, --posture   sound plays when the user has bad posture
 ```

-## Applications
+## alpha

-This is what we want to bring into practice. \
-All detections process in the background.
-Warnings pop when conditions meet.
+It's the visualized version that shows the detection result without warnings. \
+Press "esc" to end the program. \
+Use for detection adjustments.

 ```
-usage: real.py [-h] [-d] [-t] [-p]
+usage: alpha.py [-h] [-d] [-t] [-p]

-webcam applications with distance measurement, eye focus timing and posture watching
+visualized ver. of webcam applications with distance measurement, eye focus timing and posture watching

 optional arguments:
   -h, --help      show this help message and exit